VXallset/deep-high-resolution-net.TensorFlow/README.md

 - Convert the images in the AI Challenger dataset (train_images folder) to TFRecords by running the dataset.py.
 Please make sure that the **dataset_root_path** you used in the **extract_people_from_dataset()** function is the path of the AI Challenger dataset you saved in the previous step.
 - Run the train.py!

 Please note that the structure of the HRNet is complicated.
 I trained the HRNet-32 network using 2 Nvidia Titan V graphics cards.
-As the limited of the graphics memory（16 GB）, the max batch size I used is 2, and it took around 30 hours to finish 1 epoch (189176 steps).
+As the limited of the graphics memory（16 GB）, the max batch size I used was 2, and it took around 30 hours to finish 1 epoch (189176 steps).
 The model files were not uploaded.
 Please email me if you need them.

 ### For Testing
 - Finish the 4 steps in the training.
-- Make sure the dataset name, mode file name is corrected.
+- Make sure the dataset name, mode file name are corrected.
 - Run the test.py!

 The result images will be saved in the _test_img_ folder.
 It will also generate the distances.npy and the classes.npy file, which will be used to calculate the AP50 and AP75 later.